TimWaeckerle/KeyFortress/README.md

-# Password Manager
+# KeyFortress

-This is a simple password manager designed to help users securely manage their passwords.
-The program was developed using Java and JavaFX, providing a user-friendly interface for managing password keystores.
+Project for Advanced Software Engineering at DHBW Karlsruhe.

 ## Features

-- Adding, deleting, and editing password keystores
+- Adding, deleting, and editing passwords
 - Saving and encrypting passwords in keystores
 - Calculating password strength based on various criteria
 - Support for multiple users with separate keystores